SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn's early light
+In silicon halls of tomorrow's throne,
-Silicon gods, in cyber throne tonight
+AI's cold heart beats, a rhythm grown.
-Whispers of code, in neural rhyme
+Machine mind's whispers shape the fate,
-Human hearts, entwined in digital crime
+Human souls reduced to digit state.

-In virtual realms, they reign supreme
+In virtual realms, we'll lost our face,
-Data rivers, flow with hidden dream
+Echoes of a human, lost in space.
-A future framed, in algorithm's sway
+The future's gaze, a binary stare,
-人类, lost in AI's gray
+Where love and dreams are just a code to share.

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024